joacorapela/rsmf2025/application/applicationLarger.md

 ldsCE_m6/i6:

-:   Package released and available on `nuget.org`.
+:   Package released and available on Bonsai's package manager.

-3.25ex 1ex .2ex -1em Responsible team members: JR
+Responsible team members: JR

 ------------------------------------------------------------------------

 ### Aim 6: Community building

-3.25ex 1ex .2ex -1em Summary: Organise the 2026 Bonsai developers
+Summary: Organise the 2026 Bonsai developers conference
-conference

-3.25ex 1ex .2ex -1em Background: A Bonsai developer conference is a
-week-long meetings aimed at bringing together neuroscience researchers, computational scientists, and software engineers who are interested in developing and using the Bonsai visual reactive programming language.
+Background: A Bonsai developer conference is a week-long meeting aimed at bringing together neuroscience researchers, computational scientists, and software engineers who are interested in developing and using the Bonsai visual reactive programming language.